-- 1. Activities (220 points): Activities will be assigned by Unit. - Assignments 1 to 4 (30 points each).
+Activities (250 points): Activities will be assigned by Unit.

+• Assignments 1 to 4 (40 points each).
 These assignments include online research on diverse topics such us "Introducing my favorite putative probiotic microorganism", "Cell wall homeostasis in LAB", "Microbiome based therapeutics", and "Market claims: is there scientific evidence?".
 These activities are mandatory and count towards the final grade.
 They should be completed by the deadline indicated on Canvas.
-LATE SUBMISSION POLICY: a 5% deduction will be applied per day that the assignment is late.